 Plan the size and number of magnetic disks for capacity in hybrid configurations by following the requirements for storage space and performance.

-SAS, NL-SAS, and SATA Magnetic Devices
+SAS and NL-SAS Magnetic Devices

 Compatibility.
 The model of the magnetic disk must be certified and listed in the vSAN section of the VMware Compatibility Guide.